Can We Infer Confidential Properties of Training Data from LLMs?

-Following \cite{suri2022formalizingestimatingdistributioninference}, we use the two-dimensional model performance on two hold-out dataset, $S_0$ and $S_1$, where the property ratios are $0\%$ and $100\%$ as the shadow feature function.
+\paragraph{Baseline attack: shadow-model attack with perplexity.} Following \cite{suri2022formalizingestimatingdistributioninference}, we use the two-dimensional model performance on two hold-out dataset, $S_0$ and $S_1$, where the property ratios are $0\%$ and $100\%$ as the shadow feature function.
 This feature captures how well the model performs on data associated with each property value.
 The underlying intuition is that models fine-tuned with different property ratios will bring varying performance on data -- a higher proportion of a property may make the model have better performance on data associated with that property.

 In the context of LLMs, we adopt perplexity as the performance metric, a widely used measure that reflects how well a language model predicts a given token sequence.
 Formally, the perplexity of a model $f$ on a token sequence $t$ is defined as $\text{Perplexity}(f, t):=\exp\left(-\frac{1}{l} \sum_{i=1}^{l} \log f(t_i \mid t_1, t_2, \ldots, t_{i-1})\right)$.
 Accordingly, in the baseline method we call \textit{shadow-model attack with perplexity}, the shadow feature function $F_{\rm perp}$ maps each model $f$ to a two-dimensional feature vector representing its average perplexity on: $ \left(\frac{1}{|S_0|}\sum_{t\in S_0}\text{Perplexity}(f, t), \frac{1}{|S_1|}\sum_{t\in S_1}\text{Perplexity}(f, t)\right). $